Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-We first examine the behavior of reverse KL self-training when applied to targets in the broken symmetry phase, both to provide concrete demonstrations of the problem of mode collapse and to establish a baseline for the difficulty of training a model which correctly captures the bimodal distribution of the theory of interest.
+We first examine the behavior of our baseline methodology, an affine coupling flow trained with reverse KL self-training.
+The results provide a concrete demonstration of mode collapse, and establish a sense of the difficulty of training a model which correctly captures the bimodal distribution of interest.

 Figure~\ref{fig:rev_train_smooth} shows a training history for a model targeting $m^2 = -3.6$ and $\alpha=0$.
-Figure~\ref{fig:hmc-hists-M2} shows that the target distribution for these parameters is bimodal but the modes still overlap substantially.
-We see in the running estimate of $\vev{\overline{\phi}}_{\tilde{p}}$ shown in Fig.~\ref{fig:rev_train_smooth} over the course of training (computed on raw model outputs, without applying reweighting or Metropolis accept/reject steps) that the model is initially heavily biased towards one mode, but slowly and gradually learns to evenly weight the two modes.
+As seen in Figure~\ref{fig:hmc-hists-M2}, the target distribution for these parameters is bimodal but the modes still overlap substantially.
+As displayed by the running estimate of $\vev{\overline{\phi}}_{\tilde{p}}$, the model is initially heavily biased towards one mode, but slowly and gradually learns to evenly weight the two modes.
+In this case, collapse is a transient feature of the early dynamics and smoothly removed by further training.

 In the opposing regime, Fig.~\ref{fig:rev_train_collapse} shows a training history for the case where $m^2 = -5$, where the two modes are well-separated.
-The model quickly trains into a unimodal distribution.
+The model quickly trains into a unimodal distribution, as diagnosed by the nonzero value of $\vev{\overline{\phi}}_{\tilde{p}}$.
 The apparently high finite-sample ESS for the mode-collapsed model suggests that it is a good fit to the collapsed-upon mode.
-Given sufficient training, the model may eventually have converged towards a bimodal distribution, but it was not found to do so in the long (though finite) training time used here.
+Given sufficient training, the model may have eventually become bimodal, but it was not found to do so in the long (though finite) training time used here.